slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Outliers inspire envy.
 Once they stop talking to you, they start talking about you.
 Intelligence, wealth, ambition, fame, luck, beauty, health, freedom and a mix of them (lifestyle) are the main triggers.

 When people criticize your life they are speaking about their fears and limitations not yours.
 Only take advice from those achieving what you want to achieve.
 Ignore and be flattered by the rest.
 Never hate people who are jealous of you.
 Respect their jealousy - they think that you’re better than them.
+If someone is copying you, you won.

 > *"Great spirits have always found violent opposition from mediocrities.
 The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence."
 -- Albert Einstein*